-London is a favourite destination and lines for major attractions are often line.
-Book in advanced when possible to make the most of your time.
+London is a favourite destination and lines for major attractions are often long.
+Book in advance when possible to make the most of your time.

-It’s important to choose accomodations near the sights you want to see and neighbourhoods you want to explore.
-You’re time is valuable!
+It’s important to choose accommodations near the sights you want to see and neighbourhoods you want to explore.
+Your time is valuable!
 Cut down on travel time by staying as close as possible to the action.

-I’d reccomend staying in Kensington area.
+I’d recommend staying in Kensington area.
 It feels oh so London and it’s only a short tube ride away from major attractions.